-The Best Budget Dive Watches For Men (2022)
+The Best Budget Dive Watches For Men (2024)

 Water resistance is where things get a little confusing.
 The ISO states 100m as the minimum, with a lot of divers going to 200m and 300m (or 1,200m if you’re Omega and want to show off).
 However, the Professional Association of Diving Instructors (PADI) Open Water certification will only allow you to submerge to 20m (or 40m, if you take its Advanced Open Water certification).
 Go any deeper than 57m and the air in your tank can become toxic, making that extra 60m of resistance just for peace of mind.

-The best budget dive watches for men
+The best affordable budget dive watches for men

-Whether you’re a deep-sea professional or a sun-lounge lizard, here are eight diving watches that will go the distance, in both the submarine and sartorial sense, without breaking the bank.
+Whether you’re a deep-sea professional or a sun-lounge lizard, here’s our round-up of the best affordable dive watches that will go the distance, in both the submarine and sartorial sense.

+Christopher Ward has become very popular as an affordable dive watch brand.
 While possibly not suitable for night dives, this stylish number is ideal for spelunking or Arctic exploration, should you be embarking on either of those activities any time soon.

 GMT-explorers, which is what this type of watch is called, were invented for pursuits where the wearer could become disoriented, either due to no light (spelunking) or where there is no discernible difference between day and night, such as during Arctic summers.